Omitting types in logic of metric structures

 \section{Abstract}

-The present paper is about omitting types in logic of metric structures introduced by Ben Yaacov, Berenstein, Henson and Usvyatsov.
-While a complete type is omissible in a model of a complete theory if and only if it is not principal, this is not true for incomplete types by a result of Ben Yaacov.
-We prove that there is no simple test for determining whether a type is omissible in a model of a theory $\bfT$ in a separable language.
-More precisely, we find a theory in a separable language such that the set of types omissible in some of its models is a complete $\bSigma^1_2$ set and a complete theory in a separable language such that the set of types omissible in some of its models is a complete $\bPi^1_1$ set.
-We also construct (i) a complete theory $\bfT$ and a countable set of types such that each of its finite sets is jointly omissible in a model of $\bfT$, but the whole set is not and (ii) a complete theory and two types that are separately omissible, but not jointly omissible, in its models.
+This paper is about omitting types in logic of metric structures introduced by Ben Yaacov, Berenstein, Henson and Usvyatsov.
+While a complete type is omissible in some model of a countable complete theory if and only if it is not principal, this is not true for the incomplete types by a result of Ben Yaacov.
+We prove that there is no simple test for determining whether a type is omissible in a model of a theory $\bfT$ in a countable language.
+More precisely, we find a theory in a countable language such that the set of types omissible in some of its models is a complete $\bSigma^1_2$ set and a complete theory in a countable language such that the set of types omissible in some of its models is a complete $\bPi^1_1$ set.
+Two more unexpected examples are given: (i) a complete theory $\bfT$ and a countable set of types such that each of its finite sets is jointly omissible in a model of $\bfT$, but the whole set is not and (ii) a complete theory and two types that are separately omissible, but not jointly omissible, in its models.